One is Plenty: A Polymorphic Feature Interpreter for Immutable Heterogeneous Collaborative Perception: Methodology

 \textbf{Learning agent-specific semantics.} To ensure $F_{neb}^{s}$ captures as much agent-specific semantic information as possible, it is designed to excel in single-agent object detection.
 The single-agent loss $\mathcal{L}_{single}$ encourages PolyInter to learn and retain the specific semantic meanings encoded by the unique encoder of each neighbor agent.
 This allows the specific prompt to effectively utilize these features for independent object detection tasks, even in the absence of collaborative input:

 where $\mathcal{L}_{s\_box}$ and $\mathcal{L}_{s\_reg}$ represent the bounding box classification and regression losses of a single agent, respectively.

-Additionally, a style loss for $F_{neb}^{s}$ is introduced, ensuring balanced feature distributions between neighbor agents.
-This loss prevents any neighbor agent’s features from becoming overly concentrated or excessively dispersed compared to those of the ego agent:
+Additionally, a style loss for $F_{neb}^{s}$ is introduced to balance feature distributions among neighbor agents.
+This loss aligns the statistical distributions of features between neighbor agents and the ego agent, preventing excessive dependence on any single agent:

 where $\mu(\cdot)$ and $\sigma(\cdot)$ denote the mean and standard deviation of features, respectively.

 Thus, the constraint function for the refined prompt $F_{neb}^{s}$ can be expressed as:

 where $\omega$ is the balancing hyper-parameter.